A combinatorial formula for LLT cumulants of melting lollipops in terms of spanning trees: Schr o der paths and parking functions

-\end{enumerate} Due to the correspondence between Schr\"oder paths and LLT graphs, the second identity locally (i.e., limited to the three vertices associated with the marked boxes) translates to the following identity on the corresponding LLT graphs:
+Due to the correspondence between Schr\"oder paths and LLT graphs, these identities translate to identities on the corresponding LLT graphs.
+To simplify the notation, whenever we state a relation of the form $\sum_{i=1}^n f_i(q)\cdot G_i = 0$, where $f_i\in \mathbb{Z}[q]$ and $G_i$ are LLT graphs, we understand it as $\sum_{i=1}^n f_i(q)\cdot \LLT(G_i) = 0$.
+What is more, to simplify the formulas even further, we depict pictorially only the subgraph of the bigger graph that involves some changes on the edges.
+For instance, the second identity locally (i.e., limited to the three vertices associated with the marked boxes) has the following pictorial form: